LamaAni/KubernetesJobOperator/README.md

   backoffLimit: 0
 ```

-# Why not use the [kubernetes pod operator](https://github.com/apache/airflow/blob/master/airflow/contrib/operators/kubernetes_pod_operator.p)?
+# Why/When would this be better than the [KubernetesPodOperator](https://github.com/apache/airflow/blob/master/airflow/contrib/operators/kubernetes_pod_operator.p)?

 The kubernetes Job allows for more execution options such as retries/timeouts/deadlines/replicas/etc.. which cannot be defined directly on a pod.

-Also, the connection between the pod and the worker can be lost, due to communication issues,
+Also, the connection between the kubernetes pod and the airflow worker can be lost, due to communication issues,
-pod deletions or just pod scheduling issues in the cluster.
-The Kubernetes Job is more like a "definition" of pending execution, we therefore would lose the state of the job only if the job is deliberately deleted.
+pod deletions or just pod scheduling problems in the cluster.
+The Kubernetes Job is a "definition" like resource, and therefore would lose its execution state only if deliberately deleted.
 A job will also recover automatically from pod manual deletions and pod scheduling errors.

 You can find a description of the kubernetes Job resource [here](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/)

-## Open issues needed for beta release

-1. Correction of the kuberntes watcher to allow restart of the watch process
-   if connection is lost.

 # Contribution